fstaudt/helm-values/README.md

     repository: "@apps"
 ```

-Generated JSON schema `values.schema.json` for simple values would be:
+Generated JSON schema `values.schema.json` for values would be:

 ```yaml
 properties: